5 Surprising Facts You Need to Know about Prenatal Opiate Exposure

 5 Surprising Facts You May Not Know about Prenatal Opiate Exposure (Including Methadone)

-- Whether or not the baby is born dependent and has to go through withdrawal or has been diagnosed with Neonatal Abstinence Syndrome (NAS) does not determine the severity of the long-term impacts.
+- Whether or not the baby is born dependent and experiences withdrawal or has been diagnosed with Neonatal Abstinence Syndrome does not determine the severity of the long-term impacts.

 - Methadone has a longer half-life than other opiates in the blood system; therefore, withdrawal in an infant exposed in utero may be longer than if mother had used other opiates.

-- Long-term impacts of opiate exposure may be subtle and often do not show up until around age 5-8, including ADHD and executive functioning impairment.
+- Long-term impacts of opiate exposure may be subtle and often do not show up until around age 5-8, including ADHD, trouble shifting between activities, unorganized, etc.

 Everything You Ever Wanted to Know about Prenatal Opiate Exposure